 This frequently paraphrased quote (maybe I hear it more than others) comes from an excerpt of Shakespeare’s “Romeo and Juliet”.
 The common interpretation is: something is not changed by the name it has been assigned.
 Within the context of the literary piece, Juliet’s wanting to be with Romeo was not allowed due to his and her families dislike for one another.
-Juliet wise words were to say a last name and the family of origin does not make a person.
-Unfortunately for both of these fictional characters, Juliet’s opinion could not over through their harsh reality.
+Juliet’s wise words were to say a last name and the family of origin does not make a person.
+Unfortunately for both of these fictional characters, Juliet’s opinion could not over throw their harsh reality.

-Even in today’s world our names hold meaning, in some countries, the last name (or surname as most call it) still maintains not only a class but also a reputation, often dictating the individual’s acceptable path in life.
+Even in today’s world our names hold meaning, in some countries, the last name (or surname as most call it) still maintains not only a class but also a reputation.
+Often dictating the individual’s acceptable path in life.
 Right or wrong, names typically come with an association, some leverage this for branding purposes (thinking of the family with the last name beginning with K) while others must push back a stigma and may suffer because of their name.

 Roses smell like…